DanTrofimov/talks/css-under-hood/README.md

-## CSS under hood
+## Browser under the hood
-Here I wanna tell u about how CSS works under the hood.
+Here I wanna tell u about how browser works under the hood. (including JS processing, CSS & HTML rendering)

 Probably I will talk about some of this themes:
 * V8 and JS